 - Signing a document saying the agreement will continue;

-- Adding the new laywer's name to the original agreement; and
+- Adding the new lawyer's name to the original agreement; and

-- Including a statement in the agreement by the new lawyer that says who the lawyer represents.
+- Including a statement in the contract that says who the lawyer represents.

 Using an agreement to stop a proceeding

-Both sides involved in a court case can use a collaborative process agreement to ask the court to stop the proceeding.
-The parties must file a notice of the agreement with the court soon after they sign it.
-The notice is also an application asking the court to stop the proceeding.
+Both sides involved in a court case can use a collaborative process agreement to ask the court to stop the action.
+The parties must file a notice of the deal with the court soon after they sign it.
+The announcement is also an application asking the court to stop the proceeding.

 The parties may have to report on how the agreement is going while the proceeding has stopped.
 The court may ask whether the collaborative process has ended or how long the parties think it will last.
 The parties can also ask the court to continue the proceeding if the collaborative agreement ends.
 The court can decide to dismiss a proceeding where the parties are under a collaborative agreement.
 Before the court does this, it will give the parties notice and a hearing.